 I can compromise in almost every situation, but not when I travel.
 With the limited time and money, I want to experience things the way I want it.
 With group travel, sometimes you need to sacrifice some of the things on your list and maybe visit the places you’re not interested in.
-One more thing, I move faster when I’m alone.
+One more thing: I move faster when I’m alone.
 I find that when you travel in a group, things take much more time because someone always takes longer to get ready, or someone needs to take 592435 photos of themselves in the same place to get a decent shot, someone else needs to pee every few minutes, some others are fussy eaters so finding a place that satisfies everyone would be as difficult as finding 7 Horcruxes.
 When traveling solo, I love that I can go wherever I want at my own pace, with or without an itinerary, and enjoy myself.

 3. I get lots of things done

 I’m not talking about doing errands or things like that.
 I’m talking about writing and taking photos.
-I’ve realized, when I travel alone, I become more creatively productive.
-Thanks to all the waiting in the airport/station, or the journeys spent on airplanes/trains/buses, I have a lot of time to be alone with my thoughts or watch people around me, uninterrupted.
+I’ve realized that when I travel alone, I become more creatively productive.
+Thanks to all the waiting in the airports/stations, or the journeys spent on airplanes/trains/buses, I have a lot of time to be alone with my thoughts or watch people around me, uninterrupted.
 Sometimes I form ideas based on my observations of these passing strangers.
 This is my favorite time to write, and I write a lot during these times.
 Somehow, I also take better pictures when I’m alone, as I don’t feel like I’m rushed.

 4. I love surprises, and I love getting lost

 There’s something about getting lost and getting surprises when you’re alone in a place you’ve never been before.
-Somehow I enjoy it more than I would if I were with someone else.
+Somehow, I enjoy it more than I would if I were with someone else.
 I see and hear more things, and I experience more feelings and emotions.
 Not a lot of people enjoy getting lost, but I like it.
 I love seeing the unseen corners and things that I wouldn’t consider putting in the itinerary.
 I found the best cappuccino in Rome when I was lost, trying to find my way back to the apartment.
 A wrong turn in York brought me to the most picturesque alley in town.
-Getting off at the wrong metro station in Barcelona took me to one of the most stunning, quiet area of the city.
+Getting off at the wrong metro station in Barcelona took me to one of the most stunning, quiet areas of the city.
 There are countless moments and little things I wouldn’t have experienced had I not gotten lost, and that’s why I welcome unexpected things in my trip with open arms.

 5. It forces me to be responsible

 …and less clumsy.
 To be completely honest, one of the things I don’t like about myself is that I’m very scatterbrained.
 No matter how hard I try to be organized and not forget things, I’ll always end up leaving my phone, bag, or camera (!!!) somewhere.
 When I travel alone, I’m really paranoid about leaving my things behind, so I take the extra effort to not lose things.
-Not just my belongings, there are other things as well that I need to be responsible of; my safety, my budget, my well-being, and a lot more.
+Not just my belongings, there are other things as well that I need to be responsible for; my safety, my budget, my well-being, and a lot more.
 I have a tendency to slack off when I’m with someone, knowing they will always remind me or give me warnings, so when I travel alone I force myself to be responsible and cautious.

 6. It pushes me to start conversations with strangers